Learning How to See Innovatively

 We see what is outside of us, within us, and through others.

 When we observe what is outside of us, we view what is within our line of sight through a frame of reference defined by the physical limitations of our periphery and influenced by our mental filters.

-Within us, our comprehension, understanding and judgment is based on our historic knowledge and current values.
-Using our mind’s eye, we reference past knowledge we learned indirectly through second hand sources, such as through books and direct exploration, experimentation and discovery, from first hand experiences.
+Within us, our comprehension, understanding, and judgment are based on our historic knowledge and current values.
+Using our mind’s eye, we reference past knowledge we learned indirectly through second-hand sources, such as through books and direct exploration, experimentation, and discovery, from first-hand experiences.
 When we wonder, ponder, or postulate about what is unknown, or yet to exist, our mind’s eye activates our imagination to modify the present and conceptualize future possibilities.